build-on-aws/content/tutorials/using-ec2-userdata-to-bootstrap-python-web-app/index.md

 Before we deploy the web application, we need to create an Amazon EC2 instance and supporting resources to run it.
 In this tutorial, we'll create a new AWS CDK app to create our infrastructure, install the dependencies for our web app, allow access to it, and finally deploy it.

-First, let's check if our CDK version is up to date - this guide is based on v2 of the CDK, if you are still using v1, please read through the [migration docs](https://docs.aws.amazon.com/cdk/v2/guide/migrating-v2.html).
+First, let's check if our CDK version is up to date - this guide is based on v2 of the CDK.
+If you are still using v1, please read through the [migration docs](https://docs.aws.amazon.com/cdk/v2/guide/migrating-v2.html).
 To check the version, run the following:

 ```bash
 cdk --version